Global Energy: Past, Present, and Future

 In this course, students learn and apply the engineering design process to solve an authentic energy design problem.
 A variety of local and international nonprofits, companies, medical facilities, and organizations pose real-world design questions related to sustainable energy.
 Students are placed on a team based on their project preference, working together for the duration of the semester to solve these questions.
 The first half of the course is devoted to defining and researching a design problem, establishing design goals, brainstorming solutions, and using a decision matrix to select a solution.
 The second half of the course focuses on prototype development, iteration, and testing with the goal of meeting the established design goals.
 The final goal of the design project can be a functional device prototype or a new process or computer program.
 Students develop their communication skills by writing technical documents and giving oral presentations.

-Engineering/Energy 190FS: Modern Energy Systems for a Changing World
+Engineering 95FS: Modern Energy Systems for a Changing World (STS, NS, SS)

 Walter Neal Simmons, Gendell Family Associate Professor of the Practice, Professor of the Practice in the Department of Mechanical Engineering and Materials Science, Faculty Network Member of The Energy Initiative